Nariaki Obukuro

-History
+Life and career

 Obukuro's musical career started in 2013, when he formed the duo N.O.R.K. with Ray Kunimoto while they were university students.
 In the next year, they released the EP ASDR, which consists of PBR&B and experimental electronica sounds.
 After the duo parted ways, Obukuro decided to launch his own indie label, Tokyo Recordings.

 In September 2016, Obukuro gained fame when J-pop singer-songwriter Hikaru Utada released her sixth Japanese album, Fantôme.
 His vocals are featured in track 6, Tomodachi, an R&B song.
 He performed with Utada in NHK the song, making it his television debut.

 In January 2018, Obukuro announced his major debut under Epic Records, with his debut single featuring Utada.
-The song, called "Lonely One", was released in streaming services on January 17, 2018.
-His debut album, Bunriha no Natsu, was released in April 2018.
+The song, called "Lonely One", was released in streaming services on January 17th, 2018.
+His debut album, "Bunriha no Natsu", was released in April 2018.
+A music video for the song "Selfish" was released.

+In 2019, Obukuro was featured alongside KEIJU, on the song "Summertime" by RIRI.
+In the same year, Obukuro was also featured on the song "Cold" by The fin.